I had a great week in Switzerland with the weather. I could not ask for more. Well, yes I could. I could ask for two. But I would not get it.

-I saw the hotel but went looking for the Klewenalp.
-This where Ashley and I went with Ben Zahler seven years ago.
+Disembarking at Beckenreid, I saw the hotel and rode right past it, looking for the Klewenalp.
+This where Ashley and I went with Ben Z. seven years ago.

 I found it, then bought some ice cream and watched the paddle steamer.
 We rode that boat in 2010.

-Breakfast was the at Hotel Cafe Huber in Lichtensteig.
+Breakfast this morning was at Hotel Cafe Huber in Lichtensteig.
 As I finished the owner came went to the bakery and gave me some bread to take with me.
-Very nice.
+That was very nice.

 There would be two issues to deal with today.
 I never get saddle sores but developed those yesterday.
 Although better, they would stay with me today.
 And second, those signs…

 Or more accurately, lack of signs.
-On a cool morning I rode downhill into Wattwil.
+On a cool morning, I rode downhill to Wattwil.
 That was my reward for riding uphill to Lichtensteig yesterday.

 I turned around and went back into town.
 I went another way when I saw the blue Route 4 sign.
 I lost that trail too.
 I turned around.

 I decided to follow my Garmin no matter what.
 Leaving town I turned on a road that was not marked with a sign.
 About one kilometer later, I had to turn and there was the sign.
 I was on the right route after all.